 Experience first class research training in your primary discipline, with the additional breadth of real-world experiences and multidisciplinary research opportunities.

 The cross-disciplinary coursework is taught in partnership between the University of Melbourne and the Florey Institute.
 For more details, please download the coursework information sheet.
 To apply please download the subject selection form.
 Note Master students are able to choose one of the 12.5-point subjects as a discipline-based elective.
-The application deadline is 9 February 2018, please apply ASAP to avoid disappointment.
+The application deadline for 2018 has now closed.

 The University of Melbourne is launching a new interdisciplinary Neuroscience PhD program in 2018.
 The program will bring together doctoral candidates from across the University of Melbourne.

 The Melbourne Neuroscience PhD Program (MNPP) delivers an internationally competitive, integrated and interdisciplinary student experience beyond the core thesis project.
 With close mentoring and a breadth of initiatives, this experience will provide candidates with the opportunity to become accomplished graduate researchers who are not only prepared scholastically, but are equipped to effectively engage with industry, and have cultivated communication and personal skills that will optimise their graduate career outcomes.